Haadini/FastApi/README.md

 # FastApi

 Hello My Friends,
-This repository is about create a simple api app for share prediction of Machine Learning project with FastApi Library in Python.
+This repository is about creating a simple API app for sharing the prediction of Machine Learning projects with FastApi Library in Python.
-In this App I use MariaDB For maintenance of predicted data.
-You can change type of DataBase.
+In this App, I use MariaDB For the maintenance of predicted data.
+You can change the type of DataBase.

-So I hope Help you.
+So I hope to help you.
-Tanx for your attention
+Thanx for your attention

+# Usage